 Multiple Archive File Recovery

 Archive Recovery has the ability to repair and recover multiple archive file formats such as RAR, TAR, ZIP, ZIP-64, TAR.
 Gz, and 7-Zip.
-The software enables users to save recovered files in a compressed format user defined location appropriately.
+The software enables users to save recovered files in a compressed format user-defined location appropriately.

 Fixes Protected Archive Files

 The Archive File Recovery tool is efficient in fixing issues related to Archive files which are password protected.
-While repairing, the software does not ask for any passwords to repair corrupt archive files and fluently recovers corrupted, inaccessible, compressed and protected archive file with ease.
+While repairing, the software does not ask for any passwords to repair corrupt archive files and fluently recovers corrupted, inaccessible, compressed and protected archive files with ease.
 Check out the symptoms of corrupted archive files.